rapidsai/rmm/README.md

 #### Thrust Algorithms

 To instruct Thrust to use RMM to allocate temporary storage, you can use the custom Thrust CUDA device execution policy: `rmm::exec_policy(stream)`.
-This instructs Thrust to use RMM for temporary memory allocation and execute on the specified `stream`.
+This instructs Thrust to use the `rmm_allocator` on the specified stream for temporary memory allocation.

-Example usage:
+`rmm::exec_policy(stream)` returns a `std::unique_ptr` to a Thrust execution policy that uses `rmm_allocator` for temporary allocations.
+In order to specify that the Thrust algorithm be executed on a specific stream, the usage is:

 ```
-thrust::sort(rmm::exec_policy(stream), ...);
+thrust::sort(rmm::exec_policy(stream)->on(stream), ...);
 ```

+The first `stream` argument is the `stream` to use for `rmm_allocator`.
+The second `stream` argument is what should be used to execute the Thrust algorithm.
+These two arguments must be identical.

 ## Using RMM in Python Code